confluentinc/cp-ansible/VARIABLES.md

 ***

-# confluent.ssl
+# ssl

-Below are the supported variables for the role confluent.ssl
+Below are the supported variables for the role ssl

 ***